marionleroutier/marionleroutier.github.io/_pages/research.md

 _Recent and upcoming [*] presentations_: EEA 2024, ARE Berkeley, Stanford ECHO Lab, Paris Saclay Applied Economics, University of Wageningen, EAERE 2025*

-* __The Gender Gap in Carbon Footprint__, with Ondine Berland (Draft available upon request)
+* __The Gender Gap in Carbon Footprints: Determinants and Implications__, with Ondine Berland (Draft available upon request)
     <details>
     <summary> Click for abstract: </summary>
     <br>
+    <p align="justify">Understanding the distribution of carbon footprints across population groups is crucial for designing
-    <p align="justify">Using detailed consumption data, we show that women in France emit 26% less carbon than men through food and transport, which together make up half of individual carbon footprint.
-This gap exists for couples and singles and narrows to 18% when accounting for socioeconomic factors.
-Biological differences and gender differences in distances traveled explain part of the gap, but up to 38% remains unexplained.
-Red meat and car use — high-emission goods tied to male identity — drive most of the residual, pointing to the role of gendered preferences and social norms in shaping carbon inequality.
+fair and acceptable climate policies.
+Using granular consumption data from France, we quantify the gender gap in carbon footprints related to food and transport and investigate its underlying drivers.
+We show that women emit 26% less carbon than men in these two sectors, which together account for half of the average individual carbon footprint.
+Socioeconomic factors, biological differences and gender differences in distances traveled explain part of the gap, but up to 38% remains unexplained.
+Red meat and car — high-emission goods often associated with male identity — account for most of the residual, highlighting the role of gender differences in preferences in shaping disparities in carbon footprints.
     </p>
     </details>